SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 ### Karma and Echoes
 Initial max karma is 1 by default, regardless of Slugcat.
 Raising max karma requires finding karma cap increases in the item pool rather than meeting echoes.
-Meeting echoes still requires a certain karma level depending on current max and is not possible with less than 5 karma - except for Artificer and Saint, who can see echoes by being at max karma with karma reinforcement.
+Meeting echoes still requires either a certain karma level depending on current max or karma flower reinforcement (except for Saint, who can always see echoes).
 There are at least 8 karma cap increases
 (one increase is worth 2 as max karma jumps from 5 to 7), though more may be added through the settings.